precice/precice/tools/packaging/Ubuntu_18.04/README.md

 You can install the result package with a double click (Ubuntu/Gnome Software), or with `sudo apt install ./libprecice1_1.1.1-1_amd64.deb`.
 This will install:

-* the shared library and some verion-related links into `/usr/lib/x86_64-linux-gnu/`,
+* the shared library and some version-related links into `/usr/lib/x86_64-linux-gnu/`,
 * the pkgconfig metadata into `/usr/lib/x86_64-linux-gnu/pkgconfig/`,
 * the header files `Constants.hpp`, `MeshHandle.hpp`, `SolverInterface.hpp` and the headers for the C, Fortran, Fortran2003 adapters (not the Python ones, as I was not sure) into `/usr/include/precice/`.
 * changelogs and a copyright file.